Pradeep Shakthi

 Pradeep Shakthi (25 July 1954 – 20 February 2016) was an Indian Telugu actor, director and businessman.

 Pradeep Shakthi, born as Raja Vasireddy, was from the Guntur district of Andhra Pradesh.
-He was introduced to Telugu cinema by director Vamsy in the film Aalaapana (1985).
+He was reintroduced to Telugu cinema by director Vamsy in the film Aalaapana (1985).
 He acted in many Telugu and Tamil films in negative roles.
 He directed a politically controversial film, 1990 Kaliyuga Viswamithra (1989).
-He migrated to the US in 1993 and settled in Staten Island, New York, where he became a full-time restauranteur.
+He migrated to the US in 1993 and settled in Staten Island, New York, where he became a full-time restaurateur.